airbr/wsg-playwright/README.md

-# WSG Playwright Tests
+# WSG Playwright Tests - A dash of randomness

-This repository contains Playwright tests for the WSG (Web Sustainability Guidelines) demo site wsg-o-matic (https://wsg-o-matic.com/).
+This repository contains experimental Playwright tests for the WSG (Web Sustainability Guidelines) demo site wsg-o-matic (https://wsg-o-matic.com/).
+It is intended to be fun and interesting.

 Contents
-- `tests/wsg-o-matic.spec.ts` - Basic smoke tests that verify the landing page title, H1 visibility, that a random guideline loads, and repeated interactions don't produce page errors.
+- `tests/main.spec.ts` - A single test intended to verify for a given device that the landing page title, H1 visibility, that a random guideline loads, and repeated interactions don't produce page errors.
-- `tests/wsg-outlinks.spec.ts` - A test that opens a random guideline, navigates to the WSG document for that guideline, and asserts the guideline heading is visible in the viewport.
+- `tests/outlinks.spec.ts` - A single test that opens a random guideline, navigates to the WSG document for that guideline, and asserts the guideline heading is visible in the viewport.
+- `tests/accessibility.spec.ts` - Basic programmatic accessibility testing, before loading a guideline and afterwards.
 - `playwright.config.ts` - Playwright configuration (browsers, timeouts, projects).
-(Already present in the repo.)
 - `package.json` - Minimal project manifest with devDependencies on `@playwright/test`.

 Prerequisites